mojopages/api-documentation/source/includes/_apiv2.md

 Parameter | Required | Description
 --------- | ------- | -----------
-id | true | Localstack ID is required access_token | true | Access token used to authenticate
+id or factual_id | true | Localstack or Factual ID is required access_token | true | Access token used to authenticate

 Status Type | Description